 I’VE HEARD ABOUT A FERPA PROVISION ALLOWING NOTICE TO PARENTS WHEN A STUDENT VIOLATES ALCOHOL OR DRUG LAWS.
 WHAT POSITION HAS THE UNIVERSITY TAKEN ON THIS NEW RULE?

 FERPA regulations authorize—but do not require—disclosure to parents of “the student’s violation of any Federal, State, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance.”
 Currently, the University of Connecticut will notify parents/guardians of students under the age of 21 who are found responsible for violations of the University’s alcohol and/or drug policies.
 This notification will typically be in writing from the Office of Community Standards.
 If the parent(s) are aware of the incident, the University may not send a notification letter as these circumstances meet the notification standard.
 For more information about Community Standards and parental notification please visit their website.

-WILL I BE INFORMED IF MY SON OR DAUGHTER IS TREATED AT STUDENT HEALTH SERVICES?
+WILL I BE INFORMED IF MY SON OR DAUGHTER IS TREATED AT STUDENT HEALTH AND WELLNESS?

-WILL I BE INFORMED IF MY SON OR DAUGHTER IS SEEING A COUNSELOR AT COUNSELING AND MENTAL HEALTH SERVICES?
+WILL I BE INFORMED IF MY SON OR DAUGHTER IS SEEING A COUNSELOR AT STUDENT HEALTH AND WELLNESS?

 In most cases, no. State laws and professional ethical codes preclude the University from sharing student counseling records with third parties, including parents, without the student’s consent.
 There are important policy reasons supporting these confidentiality requirements, including the proven therapeutic benefits associated with encouraging students to talk openly and candidly with a counselor—without fear their conversations will be reported to others.